ndiing/material/docs/side-sheet.md

 # MDSideSheetComponent

-The `MDSideSheetComponent` interface represents a `<md-side-sheet>` element in the DOM.
+The `MDSideSheetComponent` interface represents a `md-side-sheet` element in the DOM.
 Represents a side sheet component that extends from MDSheetComponent.

 ## Inheritance
-`MDSheetComponent`
+MDSheetComponent

+variants | Read only | Variants for different styles of the side sheet.